 Established in 2011 and based in Fujian, China, Contemporary Amperex Technology Co or CATL (300750 CH) is the world’s largest lithium battery maker.
 Historically focused on Chinese automakers, CATL has started working with leading global OEMs such as Tesla, BMW, Toyota, and Daimler.
 CATL is also working to commercialize batteries made without cobalt, an expensive raw material.

 Lithium – a soft, silvery metal – is a key component in the manufacture of lithium-ion batteries.
 While not very scarce, it is expensive to extract from hard rock or salt brine.
 Chile – the Saudi Arabia of lithium – is home to over 50% of the world’s reserves.

-North Carolina-based Albemarle Corp (ALB) is the world’s largest lithium producer, representing roughly one-third of the industry.
+North Carolina-based Albemarle Corp (ALB) is one of the world’s largest lithium producers.
 It mines deposits in South America and Australia.
 ALB is also involved in bromine, refining catalysts, and applied surface treatments.
 Lithium is the largest segment at over one-third of revenue.
 ALB is solidly profitable and pays a dividend.

-Sociedad Química y Minera de Chile (SQM) is the world’s second-largest lithium producer behind Albemarle, with around 15% share.
+Sociedad Química y Minera de Chile (SQM) is another large lithium producer, with around 20% share.
 SQM hails from Chile and has some of the best lithium deposits in South America.
 SQM’s access to brine deposits in the salt flats of the Atacama desert is a key advantage due to relatively low lithium manufacturing costs.
 The company has strong profit margins and pays a dividend.

 Doing your research is particularly important if you want to invest in clean energy or cleantech stocks.